Depression

 Her GP knew he did not have the skills to manage her and referred her to a psychiatric team.
 They...

 All psychiatrists can make diagnoses about mental health conditions and prescribe medication.
-A number of people felt that psychiatrists were very good at selecting and adjusting medication.
-For example, one man believed that he would not have got through his severe depression without a psychiatrist who had the skill and authority to prescribe the right 'mind bending drugs.'
+Several people felt that psychiatrists were very good at selecting and adjusting medication.
+For example, one man believed that he would not have got through his severe depression without a psychiatrist who had the skill and authority to prescribe the right ‘mind bending drugs.’
 However, another was convinced that her psychiatrists only prescribed drugs that were heavily promoted by drug companies.

 Experiences of psychiatrists were mixed.
-Some were anxious about the referral, but were relieved when the psychiatrist turned out to be human and took their problem seriously.
-Many psychiatrists were described in positive terms e.g. 'eminent', 'very down to earth… so it was easy to be real', 'we get on like a house on fire', or 'very gentle, very sympathetic'.
-And an advantage of the authority of psychiatrists was that they had the clout to rule-out conditions that people did not have, or classify a condition as due to a chemical imbalance, meaning the patient did not feel they were at fault.
+Some were anxious about the referral but were relieved when the psychiatrist turned out to be human and took their problem seriously.
+Many psychiatrists were described in positive terms e.g., ’eminent’, ‘very down to earth so it was easy to be real’, ‘we get on like a house on fire’, or ‘very gentle, very sympathetic’.
+And an advantage of the authority of psychiatrists was that they had the clout to rule out conditions that people did not have or classify a condition as due to a chemical imbalance, meaning the patient did not feel they were at fault.

 Saw psychiatrists in London after dissatisfaction with local psychiatrists, who ruled out...